University of Technology Sydney

 Criteria Weight (%) SLOs CILOs

-Undertake research and select relevant sources and examples in relation to a selected theme in the history and theory of architecture.
+Undertake research and select relevant sources and examples in relation to selected themes and ideas in the history and theory of architecture.
 30 4 P.3

-Present a coherent and clearly organised portfolio of research material that demonstrates an informed understanding of the selected theme.
+Present a coherent and clearly organised portfolio of research material that demonstrates an informed understanding of themes and architectural projects.
 50 2 R.1

 Prepare and present work in progress as part of a group.
 10 1 C.1